NicolasRestrepoTorres/slidesShaders/source.md

 ## Light shaders
 ### Suggested workshop

-> Shader simple lighting and material application
+> Simple lighting and material

-Ideas:
+Tasks

 1. Combine all the simple lighting models using per-vertex and per-pixel shaders
 2. Use up to 8 lights in the model